Triable either way

 Structure, ranges and starting points

-For the purposes of section 125(3)–(4) of the Coroners and Justice Act 2009, the guideline specifies offence ranges – the range of sentences appropriate for each type of offence.
+For the purposes of of section 60 of the Sentencing Code, the guideline specifies offence ranges – the range of sentences appropriate for each type of offence.
 Within each offence, the Council has specified different categories which reflect varying degrees of seriousness.
 The offence range is split into category ranges – sentences appropriate for each level of seriousness.
 The Council has also identified a starting point within each category.

 Starting points define the position within a category range from which to start calculating the provisional sentence.
 Starting points apply to all offences within the corresponding category and are applicable to all offenders, in all cases.
 Once the starting point is established, the court should consider further aggravating and mitigating factors and previous convictions so as to adjust the sentence within the range.
 Starting points and ranges apply to all offenders, whether they have pleaded guilty or been convicted after trial.
 Credit for a guilty plea is taken into consideration only at step four in the decision making process, after the appropriate sentence has been identified.

 *The maximum sentence that applies to an offence is the maximum that applied at the date of the offence.
 See Sexual offences - historic for more information.